faheemgurkani/driver-assistance-system-using-RT-DETR/README.md

 ## Notes

 - Backend processes videos in background (non-blocking)
-- Model is cached after first load (faster subsequent requests)
+- Model is cached per pipeline type (faster subsequent requests)
 - Frontend polls status every 2 seconds
 - Videos are stored locally (consider cloud storage for production)
 - CORS is configured for localhost:3000
+- Pipeline selector in frontend automatically selects appropriate checkpoint and config
+- Both pipelines can be trained independently and used via web interface

 ## License